The 10 Best Video Monetization Platforms in 2026

 Now that you know about the benefits of video monetization, the next step is choosing the best way to monetize videos.
 To do this, you must select a video hosting site that meets your needs.
 Keep in mind that some online video platforms offer native tools for monetization while others include partial or no options at all.
 In this case, you’ll need third-party plugins or tools to complete transactions.

 Broadcasters should also review pricing and feature sets for comparable packages.
 Several platforms include built-in monetization options but only for enterprise-grade bundles or the most expensive plans.
-Keeping these ideas in mind, here is our comparison of the ten best video content monetization platforms to consider in 2024.
+Keeping these ideas in mind, here is our comparison of the ten best video content monetization platforms to consider in 2026.

 1. Cleeng

-The first video monetization platform on our list is Cleeng – a subscription management video platform with several flexible features.
-For example, their paywall options are available for pay-per-view (PPV) live streaming and video-on-demand subscriptions.
+The first video monetization platform on our list is Cleeng – a subscription management video platform that allows you to sell and promote your video content and maintain your audience.

-Cleeng’s solution includes multi-language support and authentication tools for content integrity and fraud prevention.
+Also, Cleeng includes multi-language support and authentication tools for content integrity and fraud prevention.

-It’s important to note that Cleeng works alongside video hosting software as a plugin or integration.
+NOTE: Cleeng works alongside video hosting software as a plugin or integration.

 2. Muvi